-Campus building exterior doors are accessible during off-hours by contacting the department of public safety and campus security, or use of a master key or electronic key fob.
-Access privileges are determined and assigned based on police III-3.0 and approval by PVCC administrators.
+Campus building exterior doors are accessible during off-hours by contacting the Department of Public Safety and Campus Police or use of a master key or electronic key fob.
+Access privileges are determined and assigned based on policy III-3.0 and approval by PVCC administrators.
 It is a violation of policy to lend or borrow the key of another employee.